 In most cases, a university proposing a new measure to provide mental health treatment to students is viewed as something positive.
 But the University of Toronto’s proposed mandatory leave program is not one of these cases, and in fact is further proof that that school is more concerned with protecting its academic reputation than with the mental wellbeing of its students.

-U of T’s New Mental Health Policy is Shameful full article
+U of T’s New Mental Health Policy is Shameful.
+Read full article.

 News provided by